MultiverseLearningProducts/swe/src/mod1/wk1/day5.md

 ### Assignment

 Using the Airports API you created last week, add the ability to create a new user (think a POST request via Postman).
-When saving this user to your database, you need to hash the password before saving it so we're not storing passwords in plaintext.
-Later, we will secure our API so only registered users can access it.
+The user's username and password **hash** should be saved to a database (you can use whatever database you like).

 ---

-## Lesson 4 - Creating and Securing a User API
+## Lesson 2 - Creating and Securing a User API

 ### Learning Objectives